 - Designated staff begins to collect student data for analysis, addressing standards 5.2–8.

 - School Head or Accreditation Co-ordinator reviews levels for Standards Compliance.

-- Designated staff begins collection of student data
+- Designated staff begins to collect student data.

 - Designated staff continues to collect student data for analysis, addressing standards 5.2–8.

-- School Head publishes Standards Compliance report (SESIP-2) and assigns strand teams to evaluate levels of implementation.
+- School Head can now publish Standards Compliance report (SESIP-2) and assign strand teams to begin to evaluate levels of implementation.

 - Designated staff continues to collect and analyze student data, addressing standards 5.2–8.

 - School collects and reviews documentation of Standards Compliance.